 My Visit To Hornbill Festival

-My visit to Hornbill happened more out of luck than an immediate desire.
-It all started when a 3-day blog trip invite with Datsun India, and three other travel-bloggers, landed in my inbox, and I couldn’t be happier because attending this festival was in my bucket-list, ever since it started more than a decade ago.
+My visit to the Hornbill Festival happened more out of luck than an immediate desire.
+It all started when a 3-day blog trip invites with Datsun India, and three other travel-bloggers, landed in my inbox, and I couldn’t be happier because attending this festival was in my bucket list ever since I heard about it.
 However, due to one reason or the other, I could not make it.

-What made the invite even better was the fact that other than Hornbill Festival, we were going to explore a few other places in and around Kohima.
-In short, we there was more for us in store than just the cultural overdose of the festival.
+What made the invite even better was the fact that other than the Hornbill Festival, we had some of the best places to visit in Kohima in our itinerary.
+For 2 days we travelled from Kohima to Kishama to explore Hornbill Festival And for one day, we explored Kohima.
+In short, there was more for us in store than just the cultural overdose at the Hornbill Festival.

-Since we arrived in Dimapur before lunch, we decided to take our chances and head to Kohima.
+Since we arrived in Dimapur before lunch, we decided to travel from Dimapur to Kohima the same day.
 Despite having a brand new Datsun redi-Go, driving from Dimapur to Kohima turned out to be a nightmare, because of the poor road condition.
 The road was under construction (and in the very initial stage, during Hornbill 2017) transforming a seemingly narrow dirt-track into a four-lane highway, and with that, changing everything bit of a beautiful green into a dusty yellow.

 Though only a 70 km stretch, it can take anywhere between 3 to 5 hours to drive from Dimapur to Kohima, and if you end up driving during monsoon the same journey can take up to 7-8 hours due to landslides.
 [Read More About The Road Trip From Dimapur To Kohima]

-The actual site of Hornbill festival is located at about a half an hour drive from Kohima, in the Kisama Heritage Village.
-Kisama, the Naga Heritage Village, which hosts the main festival, is well maintained and the scenic beauty around the area is breathtaking.
+The actual site of Hornbill festival is located at about a half an hour drive from Kohima to Kohima.
+The Naga heritage village of Kisama, the Naga Heritage Village, which hosts the main festival, is well maintained and the scenic beauty around the area is breathtaking.

 With different stalls offering “Zothu” and “Thutse” (local alcoholic beverages made of rice) and the authentic food of the all the sixteen major tribes of Nagaland, Kisama offers a plethora of options for foodies and of course to bibulous like me to start with.